Descanonge/neba/docs/source/data/usage.rst

 Loader
 ------

-The ``Loader`` module loads the data from the location specified by the Source module using different libraries or functions.
+The ``Loader`` module loads the data using different libraries or functions.
 It allows to use :meth:`.DataInterface.get_data`.
-The source can always be specified manually with ``di.get_data(source="my_file")``.
+By default, it uses the location given by the Source module, but it can always be specified manually with ``di.get_data(source="my_file")``.
 It also allows to post-process your data, *ie* run a function every time it is loaded.
 For instance say we need to change units on a variable, we just need to implement the :meth:`~.LoaderAbstract.postprocess` method::

     class MyDataInterface(DataInterface):